Basic Backpacking Primer

 Clothing can be placed in a stuff sack.
 You may want to line the stuff sack with a garbage bag.

 The shoes you use to day hike in should be fine for this trip.
 Be sure they are comfortable, fit right and can be used in mountain terrain.
 You do not need to use the 5 lb “waffle stompers”, but something that will support you and your pack on the trail.
-For most beginners, I suggest light boots or heavier trail shoes.
 The large, heavy leather boots are overkill for most people.
 If you are new to backpacking, you will probably be carrying a moderate weight load.

 Stylish?
 Yes.
 Practical?
 No.